 Discussions with stakeholders during the Review provided support for an increase in the number of full-time members within the Authority.
 For example, Telstra, Optus and the Communications Alliance all supported a model of full-time members for the Authority.
 They said advantages would include allowing each member to develop the appropriate expertise in specific subject areas managed by the Authority.
 It is also a possibility that a governance model consisting of full-time members creates additional flexibility to consider alternate governance options regarding the range of regulatory responsibilities for communications issues.
 For example, under a full-time member model, consideration could be given to making the Children's eSafety Commissioner a member of the Authority at some stage in the future.
-This could see the ACMA taking on responsibility for online safety regulation, with a full-time member specialising in this area.
+This could see the ACMA taking on responsibility for online safety regulation, with a full time member specialising in this area.

 It would be appropriate for any new governance model consisting of full-time members to provide flexibility for members to have oversight of a specific subject matter, for example by acting as the contact point for industry on the issue and taking a leading role on the Authority's work in this area.
 This could promote greater informal dialogue and engagement between stakeholders and the Authority members.
 However, when the matter comes to be considered by the Authority, it retains the commission model of decision-making, where all members are equal in their vote.
-This would be similar to the approach adopted by the ACCC.
+The day-to-day operational management of the ACMA would not be undertaken by Authority members but delegated by the Accountable Authority as appropriate.